Ebenezer Maxwell House

-History and architectural features
+History and Architectural Features

 The house was built for $10,000 in 1859 by Ebenezer Maxwell (1827–1870), a wealthy cloth merchant.
+It featured all of the latest in modern innovations of the time: hot and cold running water in the kitchen, gas lighting throughout, and a gravity hot air system.
+Three generations of families lived here from 1859 - 1956, the Maxwells, the Hunter family, and the Hunter-Stevenson family.

 The masonry building is two-and-a-half stories, with a three-story tower.
 The main roof is mansard, with slate covering.
 The house features three porches and four stone chimneys.
-The original architecture has been attributed variously to Joseph C. Hoxie (1814–1870) and Samuel Sloan.
+The original architecture has been attributed variously Joseph C. Hoxie (1814–1870)' and/or Samuel Sloan.

+Restoration

-In 1965, the house was restored by the Germantown Historical Society.
+Saved from destruction, in 1965 the house was restored by the Germantown Historical Society.
 In 1970, a porch was removed, and in 1979–1980, a cast-iron sidewalk was moved from 1907 N. 7th St. and installed in the rear porch of the house.

+Interior

+The first floor is interpreted to 1860 when the Maxwell family resided there, and the second floor to 1880 after the Centennial Exposition was held in Philadelphia in 1876.

+The parlor features ornate Rococo revival and Renaissance revival machine made wood furniture, gas chandelier, and wall sconces, floor to ceiling patterned wall paper, full window draperies, and patterned carpeting.
+Accented with gilt mirrors and oil paintings.

+Nominations

-The house was added to the National Register of Historic Places in 1971; it is a contributing property of the Tulpehocken Station Historic District.
+The house was listed on the National Register of Historic Places February 24, 1971.'
+It was a contributing property to the Tulpehocken Station Historic District established on November 26, 1985 and "stands as a significant example of suburban residential development, the first in Philadelphia and possibly in the country."

-House museum
+Today's Museum

 The house has been renovated to its Victorian-era appearance.
 It is operated, along with its gardens, as a house museum.

+The site has an active tour and event program.
+In 2013, a Public Program and Education Award was given to the Mansion by the Historical Society of Pennsylvania for its “Upstairs Downstairs” docent-led tour that features the stories about the Victorian society and servant women.